philipstreet/philipstreet.github.io/_posts/2024-04-28-Starship-prompt-for-PowerShell-and-WSL-on-Windows-11.md

 layout: post
 title: Startship prompt for PowerShell & WSL on Windows 11
 ---

-"One Prompt to config them all,
+"One Prompt to config them all,<br>
-One Prompt to style them,
+One Prompt to style them,<br>
-One Prompt to display in all
+One Prompt to display in all<br>
-and in the Shell bind them."
+and in the Shell bind them."<br>

-- J. R. R. Tolkien....maybe.
+by J. R. R. Tolkien....maybe.

 ## Introduction